 - The price starts from 700ILS which is around £160 or $205 for this three day trip.

 - The price does not include everything.
-You will need to budget for the border fees, and extra 160ILS for the off-road desert jeep adventure, the transport back from the Taba border and any lunch, tip and wifi you want at the beach camp.
+You will need to budget for the border fees, and an extra 160ILS for the optional off-road desert jeep adventure, the transport back from the Taba border and any lunch, tip and wifi you want at the beach camp.

 The Mount Sinai & Red Sea 3 Day Experience is not a luxury tour.
 It is aimed squarely at the flashpackers of the world.
 It is priced at the midrange market, originating from the Abraham Hostel Eilat and based at a beach camp that is somewhat basic but with that fancy dining room.
 I feel that there could be some better communication between the beach camp and Abraham Tours about the guests.

 As this was a new tour when we embarked upon the journey, we didn’t know what to expect.
-It was probably a little rougher around the edge than expected, and the prices at the Aqua Sun beach camp were definitely indicative of a captive audience.
+It was probably a little rougher around the edges than expected, and the prices at the Aqua Sun beach camp were definitely indicative of a captive audience.
 It was not as cheap as it should have been when compared with the rest of our Egyptian travels.

-Overall, this was an enjoyable three days, especially once we settled into the rhythms of it, having different drivers etc. Walking up Mount Sinai was great!
+Overall, this was an enjoyable three days, especially once we settled into the rhythms of it; having different drivers etc. Walking up Mount Sinai was great!
 It was amazing that it was manageable, that the guide was considerate of my slow pace and that we made it for a beautiful sunrise.
 Climbing Mount Sinai overnight was a highlight of our whole trip to Israel and Egypt.
 It was also lovely to have a chance to relax on the beach, something we don’t normally give ourselves time for.
 I think there are some improvements that could be made but think the tour will develop over time.